6 Winter Organization Tips to Cure Your Cabin FeverFebruary 14, 2017

 Cabin fever can get the best of anyone, and sometimes the easiest way to keep it in check is through clever organization.
-Clutter and misplaced items add to your everyday stress (especially if you have kids).
+Clutter and misplaced items add to your everyday stress, especially if you have children, pets, or other people living in your household.
 Here are some of our top winter organization tips to help get your clutter under control:

 Using bed risers, or swapping your current bed frame with one that contains built-in storage, can add 20-50 square feet of additional storage space depending on the size of your bed.
 Seasonal clothes, sheets, and tons of other household items can be tucked away in the newly found space.

-These tips will give you something to do when cabin fever raises its head.
+These winter organization tips will give you something to do when cabin fever raises its head.
+In fact, organizing things and making sure you have enough space for activities are some of the home ideas for dealing with cabin fever.
 Plus, the result will be a less cluttered, more relaxed home.